|This post can help you avoid mistakes when going for a bold brow.|

 What also is extremely important is making sure your brow powder shade is an exact match to the roots of your hair in its virgin state instead of your current hair color if you dye it.

-If you keep these few brow tips in mind, chances are you will be much happier with the look of your brows.
+If you keep these few tips in mind when creating bold brows, chances are you will be much happier with your look.

 For additional help on perfecting your brows, you might want to check some of my earlier posts such as faking fuller brows, how to tame unruly brows, shaping your brows, creating the most brows for your facial structure, and tips for keeping your brows natural.